 I once knew a man.
 Although he was old when I met him, by the twinkle in his eye, I could see glimpses of the young man he had once been.

-He was of age upon the on set of the second world war and, like the other men of his community, he was eager to enlist--an eagerness driven by a passion to see the world, and to service his country.
+He was of age upon the onset of the second world war and, like the other men of his community, he was eager to enlist--an eagerness driven by a passion to see the world, and to service his country.
 He'd wanted to sail from cloud to cloud on the wings of a huge, iron bird.
-But, alas, it was not to be.
-Instead of traveling to distance lands--Italy, France, Japan--the man was stationed at a radar base in Newfoundland.
-There were memories he would share; horrors he never lived.
+But, it was not to be.
+Instead of traveling to distant lands--Italy, France, Japan--the man was stationed at a radar base in Newfoundland.
+There were memories he would never share; horrors he would never live.

 I once knew a man.
 That man was my dad.